Superbooming/simtester/README.md

 When you construct a agent using your own implemented model, you should fill your model instance `your_model` and your model interact function `your_model_interact_fn` which input the dialogue context and output the response.

-When you construct a agent using own trained model, you should download model first(link in [Models](#Models)).
-You should fill the model name and the responding model directory which store the model you download and the remaining configuration will be loaded according to default config file(in `simtester/config/multiwoz/`).
-Or you can fill your own config file(.yaml format) path and the config file should include the model name and the responding model directory.See the config file example in `simtester/config/multiwoz/soloist-base.yaml`.
+When you construct a agent using own trained model, the model archive file and model state file will be downloaded automate and you just need fill the model name.
+The remaining configuration will be loaded according to default config file(in `simtester/config/multiwoz/`).
+Or you can fill your own config file(.yaml format) path and the config file should include the model name and the responding model directory.See the config file example in `simtester/config/multiwoz/soloist/soloist-base.yaml`.

 ```bash
 # construct a agent using your own implemented model